Commands in German

 PronounImperative RuleExample

-For this lesson, let's imagine that you are visiting Berlin for the weekend.
-You are going to a restaurant to meet a friend, who lives in the city.
+For this lesson, imagine you’re visiting Berlin for the weekend.
+You’re meeting a friend at a restaurant in the city.

 Kommen Sie herein.